 1965: Wayne Fontana and the Mindbenders had the top song on both the Billboard Hot 100 and the Cash Box Bestsellers charts with their first #1 single, “Game of Love.”
 Fontana left the group by the end of the year, later achieving some solo success in Britain, while the rest of the band continued as the Mindbenders.

-1967: “Light My Fire,” the second single from the Doors’ self-titled debut album, was released.
-By the end of July, the record became the group’s first #1 single.
+1967: “Light My Fire” by The Doors was released as the second single from their self-titled debut album.
+By the end of July, it became the group’s first #1 single.

 1968: David Bowie’s manager Kenneth Pitt submitted a copy of Bowie’s first album to the Beatles’ new record label Apple Records two days after Bowie had been officially released from Decca Records.
 Three weeks later, Apple, whose office had been overwhelmed by numerous artists and agents, responded stating that they had no interesting in signing Bowie.
 Despite the rejection, Bowie produced “Space Oddity” the following year.
 After its release on the Phillips label, it became his first #1 single.